 Also, don’t be afraid to print a recipe a few times to file in multiple sections.
 For example, my family loves White Bean Chicken Chili.
 I have it filed in two tabs: Chicken and Crock Pot.
 Now when I know I have chicken I need to use up, I’ll find the recipe when I reference the Chicken tab, but I’ll also find it when I’m deciding which crock pot meal to prepare on Tuesday.
 (Every Tuesday is a crock pot meal over here — it’s our CRAZY day — anyone else have those?)

 Avery offers many types of dividers.
 I recommend the dividers you can write on.
 It was so simple to organize, and it gives me the flexibility to quickly add another tab when I feel the need.
 I especially like the Write-on Tabs with Pockets.
 With these you can use our fun free printable divider pages AND have a pocket to put small recipes.
-I use the smaller pocket on my divider tabs as a place to store recipes until I try them.
-Once i try the recipe and I know I’d like to make it again I can transfer it to its own page protector.
+I use the pockets on my divider tabs as a place to store recipes until I try them or if I’m in a rush or just feeling lazy LOL!

 Our free printable recipe kit includes a cover, back and spine designs.
 We bundled over 25 various divider pages — simply select and print the pages you need.
 Also there is a menu page that you can slip into a page protector and use over and over again with a dry erase marker.
 Or if you like to create week menus to rotate through, you could just print this page four times and write directly on them.

-Thank you to Avery for sponsoring today’s post.1
+Thank you to Avery for sponsoring today’s post.6